shinobi5/grid-layout/README.md

 ## API

-> As this component is still a `v0` version there's a good chance this API will change as I start to use the component and discover improvements that are needed.
+> There's a good chance this API will change as I start to use the component and discover improvements that are needed.
 Consider this API unstable at this stage

 Options are set via attributes on the `<grid-layout>`.
 HTML attributes can only accept a single type: `String`.
+It's also possible to set the attribute via JS e.g. `gridLayout.setAttribute('space', '50px')`.

 **Note**: for attributes that accept a list of values applied at each `breakpoint`, the **first value** in the list is the initial value (the value applied before the first `breakpoint`)